Top tips for getting tickets to The Killers huge show in Hampshire when they go on sale

 Supported by Indie band Blossoms when they will be playing the show in Hampshire on Wednesday, June 3.

-The pre-sale took place on Wednesday but general sale for the St Mary’s Stadium gig will begin tomorrow (November 22).
+The pre-sale took place on Wednesday but general sale for the St Mary’s Stadium gig will begin on Friday (November 22).

 Tickets will go on sale at 9am and are available from the likes of Ticketmaster and other sites.